99sono/DockerBuildFiles/httpd/http_file_server_2.4.29-alpine/README.md

 Here we enable  the line:
 Include conf/extra/httpd-vhosts.conf

+We also enable the line:
+'''
+EnableSendfile on
+'''
+Without this, apprently, the sending of large zip files (e.g. 100 MB or more) leads to data corruption.

 2. httpd-vhosts.conf
 Here we add a simple virtual host that allows easy access to all files in the /usr/local/apache2/htdocs

+# Serving Files to another container during build
+In order to solve the problem of being able to apache httpd (docker) to serve files to a second container during, build what we do is:
+1. First we create shared network for the http file server and the new docker machine: docker network create docker-build

+2. We run the docker file server with the script: 02_run_docker_image_network_install.bat The docker machine will be running in this network.

+3. We can trigger the docker build of the new machine with something like
+'''
+docker build --network docker-build -t %WILDFLY_IMAGE_NAME%:%WILDFLY_IMAGE_VERSION% .
+'''

+4. During docker build, this machine should be able to access http://hppd.fileserver:80/files/FileToDownload.zip